ash/raku-course/essentials/functions/exercises/function-x-to-the-power-of-y/index.md

 ## Example

-For the above-mentioned input values, the program should print:
+For the above-mentioned values, the program should print:

 ```
 $ raku function-x-to-the-power-of-y.raku